MahApps/mahapps.com/input/docs/controls/TimePicker.md

 Reaching those lists at all needs a trick, because they are plain `ComboBox`es with no style of their own — see [the DateTimePicker page](DateTimePicker) for how `Style.Resources` scopes an implicit style to one control's drop-down.

 :::{.alert .alert-warning}
-The drop-down frame stays square whichever variant you use. `PART_PopupBorder` in the shared template has no `CornerRadius` and none of its brushes is a `TemplateBinding`, so it cannot be reached from the control — tracked as [#4582](https://github.com/MahApps/MahApps.Metro/issues/4582).
+The drop-down frame stays square in a released version, whichever variant you use, because `PART_PopupBorder` in the shared template has no `CornerRadius`.
+It is **fixed on `develop`** by [#4582](https://github.com/MahApps/MahApps.Metro/issues/4582), where that border is a `ClipBorder` following `ControlsHelper.CornerRadius`.
+Its background and border colour still come from the `MahApps.Brushes.Control.Background` and `.Border` keys rather than from the control.
 :::

 ## Watermark and the clear button